Bears-R-Us/arkouda-contrib/arkouda-helm-charts/arkouda-udp-server/README.md

 ```
 group:
-  enabled: false # indicates whether to run Arkouda as a specified user with corresponding group
+  enabled: # indicates whether to run Arkouda as a specified user with corresponding group, defaults to false
   name: # name of group user needs to configured for to execute host commands
   gid: # gid of group user needs to configured for to execute host commands
 ```